gliese1337/planecrash-baseline/GRAMMAR.md

     Derrin     Elshorm    Elzbeth
     Helorm     Illeia     Karal
     Keltham    Limyar     Merrin
-    Miyalsvor  Nemamel    Ranthal
+    Miyalsvor  Nemamel    Petheriel
-    Salthin    Thellim    Verrez
+    Ranthal    Salthin    Thellim
+    Verrez

-Most names have two syllables; a few (4 in this list) have 3, or maybe 4.
+Most names have two syllables; a few (5 in this list) have 3, or maybe 4.
 "Bahb" is the only one-syllable names, but that is likely not representative of any real name used for a dath ilani person, as it appears in a context where it is clearly meant to be transcription of the English name "Bob", as part of the set "Alis, Bahb, and Karal", standing in for "Alice, Bob, and Carol", the standard placeholder names for participants in a cryptographic protocol.
 "Bohob" seems to be an alternative adaptation of "Bob" that fits Baseline naming patterns better.
 In combination with "Bahdhi", though, the orthographic possibility of "Bahb" suggests the existence of ⟨a⟩ and ⟨ah⟩ as separate vowels.
-If ⟨h⟩ can only occur in onset positions, there would be minimal ambiguity introduced in the Anglicization by adopting that convention. ⟨Illeia⟩ could be a four-syllable name, but we have a negative example in that ⟨Athpechya⟩ is presented as a dath ilani equivalent for a non-Baseline 4-syllable name, which has been cut down to 3 syllables (assuming ⟨y⟩ is to be interpreted as a consonant).
-This anomaly can be resolved if we interpret that intervocalic ⟨i⟩ as a transcriptional variant of ⟨y⟩, much like ⟨c⟩ is a transcriptional variant of ⟨k⟩, rather than as a whole extra syllable.
+If ⟨h⟩ can only occur in onset positions, there would be minimal ambiguity introduced in the Anglicization by adopting that convention.

+⟨Illeia⟩ could be a four-syllable name, and ⟨Petheriel⟩ almost certainly is if it is meant to be pronounced in the "obvious" way, but we have a negative example in that ⟨Athpechya⟩ is presented as a dath ilani equivalent for a non-Baseline 4-syllable name, which has been cut down to 3 syllables (assuming ⟨y⟩ is to be interpreted as a consonant).

+Our primary informant, Keltham, [at one point says](https://glowfic.com/replies/1625693#reply-1625693)

+> Two syllables is long enough that you'd be moderately unlikely to be good friends with two people with the same name, so it's what most normies like my parents use in the modern generation.
+I've considered changing mine to something four-syllabled just to be Chaotic about it, but common wisdom says I should let my personality finish shaking out up to age 25 first.

+Which suggests that 4-syllable names are *possible*, but rare--probably over-represented by having the single unambiguous example of ⟨Petheriel⟩ in this small sample.
+If we don't want to end up with *two* such names in every 22, ⟨Illeia⟩ can be resolved to a 3-syllables name if we interpret that intervocalic ⟨i⟩ as a transcriptional variant of ⟨y⟩, much like ⟨c⟩ is a transcriptional variant of ⟨k⟩, rather than as a whole extra syllable.

 As a cultural note, all dath ilani are mononymic, so there is nothing to be said about the structure of family names / patronymics.